- Provision of Information and Advice

 - Notify the manager/supervising social worker, who should notify/consult the relevant social worker;

 - Record all events, distinguishing between fact and opinion.

 Staff/carers should identify local sources of professional help and information for children and can accompany them to clinics if requested to do so.

 Condoms are the most easily available, non-prescribed form of contraception.
 They also protect against many sexually transmitted infections.
-Young men and women should learn how to use them correctly-this will require practice!
-It is important that girls are equally confident in using them.
-Condoms and condom demonstrations are available for this purpose.

 6. Pregnancy and Termination